 Capability Winner Why

-Keyword Research Semrush Largest database (25.4B), best filtering, most comprehensive Keyword Magic Tool
+Keyword Research Semrush Largest database (25.4B), best filtering, most capable Keyword Magic Tool

-Backlink Analysis Ahrefs Most comprehensive and frequently updated index.
+Backlink Analysis Ahrefs Most frequently updated index.
 Link Intersect and Best by Links are purpose-built for link building.

 Site Auditing Tied (Ahrefs & Semrush) Both check 130+ issues.
 Ahrefs is faster with better prioritization; Semrush integrates with its broader suite.